 • Providing direct care to as many children as possible in the short term,

-• Sending medications, surgical supplies and diagnostic equipment to developing country medical facilities, and
+• Sending medications, surgical supplies and diagnostic equipment to medical facilities in developing countries, and

-• Training developing country surgeons and medical team staff so they ultimately can provide care for their own people.
+• Training surgeons and medical staff so they ultimately can provide care for their own people.

 Please see our Frequently Asked Questions section for additional information.